metabrainz/picard-docs/en/_sources/introduction.rst.txt

 **File Formats**

 Picard currently supports most music file formats, with two notable exceptions: Matroska (.mka) and Windows WAVE (.wav).
-WAVs cannot be tagged due to the lack of a standard for doing so, however, they can be fingerprinted and renamed.
+WAV files cannot be tagged due to the lack of a standard for doing so, however, they can be fingerprinted and renamed.
 In addition, Picard does not support writing custom tags for all formats.
 The `Picard Tag Mappings <https://picard.musicbrainz.org/docs/mappings/>`_ webpage provides more information regarding the mapping between Picard internal tag names and various tagging formats.